pramsey/pramsey.github.io/_posts/2008-02-13-timmys-telethon-3.md

 Neither rain nor sleet nor dark of night will stop me:

-<blockquote>3.
-Sociology / Psychology: There is so much more to pitching a solution to those who control the purse strings than technical logic.
+> 3. Sociology / Psychology: There is so much more to pitching a solution to those who control the purse strings than technical logic.
 Selling open source to the powers that be is… well it’s tough.
 Are there consultants that can be hired to answer the hard questions and make the decision makers feel comfortable?
-I would love to see more real world business cases for comprehensive GIS environments that must cater to diverse requirements.</blockquote>
+I would love to see more real world business cases for comprehensive GIS environments that must cater to diverse requirements.

 25 years ago, selling anything that wasn't IBM to the powers-that-be was tough.
 I expect selling open source to remain tough, but get easier and easier over time as people with Internet-centric mindsets percolate up into decision making positions for larger organizations.